 Acquired Alliance Automotive Group and Inenco Group

-Acquired Alliance Automotive Group and Inenco Group.
 Through Alliance Automotive Group, GPC extended its reach across the Atlantic Ocean, into Europe.
-With Inenco, GPC and Motion Industries greatly enhance their presence in Australia.
+With Inenco, GPC and Motion Industries greatly enhanced their presence in Australia.

 Merged EIS into Motion Industries